rschristopher/rschristopher.github.io/src/criticisms/toxic-maxis.md

 ### Bitcoin is not salvation nor redemption

 This is an all too common view amongst
- Bitcoiners; that Bitcoin is redemptive.
+ Bitcoin maxis; that Bitcoin is redemptive.
 *Bitcoin is salvation.*
 This is understandable, and it is backed by plenty of evidence -- people